Anthrax (Building and Land)

 · Recommendation of most appropriate management and remediation actions

 Our surveyors are fully trained members of BOHS familiar with sampling, analysis, interpretation of results and required control measures.
-Our anthrax sampling and anthrax investigation protocols are based on the World Health Organisation guidance and BS 10175:2011 +A2:2017 investigation of potentially contaminated sites.
+Our anthrax testing protocols are based on the World Health Organisation guidance and BS 10175:2011 +A2:2017 investigation of potentially contaminated sites.

 The infective dosage for contracting pulmonary anthrax is generally considered to be in the order of several thousand spores, and statistics recorded by the Centre for Applied Microbiology and Research (CAMR) show that such high quantities of viable anthrax agents are extremely unlikely to be present in plaster.
 Much lower levels can be sufficient to cause the cutaneous form, but cutaneous anthrax is easily prevented.
 Common sense and attention to detail in the implementation of good personal and workplace hygiene practices on site will be enough to control the risk adequately.
 The risk of contracting the disease in the refurbishment of historic buildings can be reduced still further by maintaining the plasterwork in good condition by regular inspection, sealing with paint or limewash, and repair.